 Hospital to hospital transport: If you are being transported from one hospital to another, air ambulance will only be covered if using a ground ambulance would endanger your health and if the hospital that first treats you cannot give you the medical services you need.
 Certain specialized services are not available at all hospitals.
-For example, burn care, cardiac care, trauma care, and critical care are only available at certain hospitals.
+For example, burn care, cardiac care, trauma care, and critical care are only available at certain hospital.
 For services to be covered, you must be taken to the closest hospital that can treat you.
 Coverage is not provided for air ambulance transfers because you, your family, or your physician prefers a specific hospital or physician.

-If you have an emergency medical condition that requires an emergency response, please call the "911" emergency response system if you are in an area where the system is established and operating.
+If you have an emergency medical condition or behavioral health crisis that requires an emergency response, please call the "911" emergency response system or the 988 suicide and crisis lifeline if you are in an area where the system is established and operating.